seramo/simple-chat-button/readme.txt

 6. screenshot-6.png - Whatsapp Button without text box (Bottom Right position)

 == Changelog ==

+= 1.5 =
+* Added: option to choose whatsapp web, api or desktop app version for desktop mode
+* Fixed: nofollow button link to improve SEO
+* Fixed: Lighthouse "Links do not have a discernible name" error

 = 1.4 =
 * Added: Meta box to disable on custom pages